anthonynathan/mars-rover-console/README.md

 ## Getting Started

-#### 1. Install Java 8
+#### 1. Install Java 8 JDK
-If you don't already have Java 8 installed, grab it from <https://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html>.
+If you don't already have Java 8 JDK installed, grab it from <https://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html>.

 #### 2. Clone This Repository
 On <https://github.com/anthonynathan/mars-rover-console>, click the green "Clone or Download" button at the top right of the page.